LeeoBianchi/HealpixMPI.jl/paper/paper.md

 # Summary

 Spherical Harmonic Transforms (SHT) can be seen as Fourier Transforms' spherical, two-dimensional counterparts, casting real-space data to the spectral domain and vice versa.
-As in Fourier analysis, a function is decomposed into a set of amplitude coefficients through an SHT, and any spherically-symmetric field defined in real space can be decomposed into a set of complex harmonic coefficients $a_{\ell, m}$, commonly referred to as alms, each quantifying the contribution of the corresponding spherical harmonic function.
+As in Fourier analysis a function is decomposed into a set of amplitude coefficients, through an SHT, any spherically-symmetric field defined in real space can be decomposed into a set of complex harmonic coefficients $a_{\ell, m}$, commonly referred to as alms, each quantifying the contribution of the corresponding spherical harmonic function.

 SHTs are important for a wide variety of theoretical and practical scientific applications, including particle physics, astrophysics, and cosmology.
 However, the SHTs are generally computationally expensive operations and thus often constitute the *bottleneck* of the scientific software they are part of.